giflw/eos-thesis-ide/README.md

 - Root level configures mono-repo build with lerna
 - `applications` groups the different app targets
   - `electron` contains app to package, packaging configuration, and E2E tests for the electron target.
-- `theia-extensions` groups the various custom theia extensions for Blueprint
+- `eos-thesis-extensions` groups the various custom theia extensions for Blueprint
-  - `theia-blueprint-product` contains a Theia extension contributing the product branding (about dialogue and welcome page).
+  - `eos-thesis-product` contains a Theia extension contributing the product branding (about dialogue and welcome page).
-  - `theia-blueprint-updater` contains a Theia extension contributing the update mechanism and corresponding UI elements (based on the electron updater).
+  - `eos-thesis-updater` contains a Theia extension contributing the update mechanism and corresponding UI elements (based on the electron updater).

 ### Build